Casey Coleman (baseball)

-Joseph Casey Coleman (born July 3, 1987) is an American professional baseball pitcher for the Leones de Yucatán of the Mexican League.
-He has played in Major League Baseball (MLB) for the Chicago Cubs and the Kansas City Royals.
+Joseph Casey Coleman (born July 3, 1987) is an American professional baseball pitcher for the Conspiradores de Querétaro of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs and Kansas City Royals.

 Early life

 Coleman was born in Fort Myers, Florida, and graduated from Mariner High School in Cape Coral, Florida.
 He played college baseball at Florida Gulf Coast University (FGCU) for the Florida Gulf Coast Eagles baseball team.
 At FGCU, Coleman was teammates with future major league pitchers Richard Bleier and Chris Sale.

 Career

 Chicago Cubs

-Coleman was drafted by the Cubs in the 15th round (461st overall) of the 2008 MLB draft.
+Coleman was drafted by the Cubs in the 15th round (461st overall) of the 2008 Major League Baseball draft.

-On August 2, 2010, Coleman was called up to the MLB for the first time.
-On August 23, 2010, he earned his first MLB win on a 9–1 victory against the Washington Nationals.
-He also recorded his first MLB RBI in the same game.
+On August 2, 2010, Coleman was called up to the major leagues for the first time.
+On August 23, he earned his first MLB win on a 9–1 victory against the Washington Nationals.
+He also recorded his first career RBI in the same game.

-In 2011, Coleman did not make the team out of Spring Training and was optioned to Triple-A Iowa.
+In 2011, Coleman did not make the team out of spring training and was optioned to the Triple-A Iowa Cubs.
 After injuries to starting pitchers Andrew Cashner and Randy Wells, he was recalled to Chicago and made his first start of the season on April 10 against the Milwaukee Brewers.
-On May 28, 2011, Coleman was optioned to the Iowa Cubs, Chicago's Triple-A affiliate after Randy Wells was activated from the 15-day disabled list.
+On May 28, 2011, Coleman was optioned to Iowa after Randy Wells was activated from the 15-day disabled list.